artsy/eigen/docs/deploy_to_app_store.md

 1. Navigate to Eigen.
 1. Select the version.
 1. Hit "Release this Version" button.
 It will take several hours for the new version to propagate through the AppStore to users.
-1. Monitor [Sentry](https://sentry.io/artsynet/eigen/) in the #front-end channel on Slack for any errors (all production errors are sent to Slack when they first occur).
+1. Monitor [Sentry](https://sentry.io/artsynet/eigen/) in the #practice-mobile channel on Slack for any errors (all production errors are sent to Slack when they first occur).
 1. Make sure to tell all your dev friends over at [#dev](https://artsy.slack.com/archives/C02BC3HEJ)!

 ## Prepare for the Next Release